cloudfoundry/cf-deployment/texts/issues-and-features-for-bosh.md

 Could we "import" other ops-files?
 Define a list of ops-files that are applied in-order?
 Others have suggested [allowing the use of globs](https://cloudfoundry.slack.com/archives/C0FAEKGUQ/p1502153559284207).
+As a data point, when people apply multiple ops-files, it's always easy to figure out after the fact which ops-files were applied:
+> Another thing that came up was that it'd be awesome if there was a tool that could tell me what ops files I used to deploy and what order they were in.

 Another example of this complication is the network name.
 After working on an ops-file to variable-ize the network name so that operators could override it,